LoopZ/V8Power/README.txt

     /R times    Repeat the next write times number of times.
 (1-65535) /L line     Return only this line from standard input.
 (0-65535) (Note: vline /L TOTAL will return the total number of lines.)
+                Also, adding :n will output n number of lines.
     /S s1 s2    Search and replace all occurrences of s1 with s2.
     /F s1 s2    Set delimiter to s1 and only return field position or range s2.
     /T s2       Return tab field position or range s2.